 If you are on a budget but still need a Dremel rotary tool that will do the job, the nifty Dremel 8220 is the tool to turn to.

 A combination of a slim design, a 360-degree grip handle and an absence of a cord makes this Dremel highly flexible and ideal for people who need to move around their working zones.
 Such flexibility translates to better utilization of workspace and improved productivity.

 Besides the ergonomics, the Dremel 8220 tool has a powerful motor suitable for the 5,000 – 35, 000 RPM speed range.

 For your safety, the tool has an on/off speed switch so that the tool will only be on when you are ready to work.
 The switch keeps the tool off if you are not using it preventing the occurrence of possible injuries in the workshop.

 After that, we will tell you how each model fairs on in each category and give our choice on the best model for every category.
-So, without further ado, let’s get to business.
+So, without further ado, let’s get down to business.

 1. Design, ergonomics and build quality

 The Dremel 4300 rotary tool features replaceable motor brushes that minimize friction between the parts of the motor thus increasing your tool’s lifespan.
 Additionally, the presence of ball bearings between points makes the critical points on the tool to move smoothly thus minimizing wear and tear.

 The Dremel 3000 has a compact design for easier handling and precise cuts, as well as minimizing vibration.
 Further, the tool features a rightly placed grove that houses your small fingers thus preventing them from blocking the airways.
 Dremel 3000 has a majority of its components made of plastic material, which makes itless durable.

 Dremel 4000 model, in contrast, is designed from durable material and is less likely shatter in pieces in case of an accidental fall.